HomeItinerariesPackagesToursBlogLocations

 Lake Biwa Canal

 The Lake Biwa Canal, also known as "Biwako Sosui," is a significant engineering achievement constructed in the late 19th century to provide fresh water to the city of Kyoto.
-This remarkable canal, stretching approximately 63 kilometers, resolved water scarcity issues, facilitated industrial development, and contributed to Kyoto's growth.
+This remarkable canal, stretching approximately 63 kilometers, resolved water scarcity issues and supported Kyoto's industrial growth.

 It is now a cultural heritage site, attracting visitors for its historical importance and scenic beauty, especially during cherry blossom viewing season.
 The Lake Biwa Canal symbolizes Japan's engineering prowess and cultural significance.